-An information monitoring window is used together includes TT/AIS value information, conning blocks, etc.
+An information monitoring window is used together with radar PPI and a chart, and the information includes TT/AIS value information, conning blocks, etc.

-Information monitoring windows are displayed at the bottom right corner of the screen are displayed at the bottom right corner of the screen at the initial display, the display positions can be moved as floating windows.
+Information monitoring windows are displayed at the bottom right corner of the screen in RADAR.
+In ECDIS, although the windows are displayed at the bottom right corner of the screen at the initial display, the display positions can be moved as floating windows.